 “Whether it’s in the workplace or football club, it needs to be normal for people to check on each other,” he says.
 “A real conversation wanting to know how each other is really going.”

-It’s possible to find help confidentially too.
-Dr Janover advises that it’s important to tap into what’s most comfortable for you – and this could start with seeking information anonymously online – before seeing a doctor.
+And for those struggling, it’s possible to find help confidentially too.
+Dean advises that it’s important to tap into what’s most comfortable for you – and this could start with seeking information anonymously online – before seeing a doctor.

 “It’s about acknowledging that there are feelings of anxiety and apprehension before taking the step to speak with a professional,” he says.
 “You can only deal with the problem once you focus on it.”

 The best way to start treatment for depression is to talk to a health professional.
 A doctor can set you on the path towards recovery and talk to you about seeing specialists, taking medication or making lifestyle changes.

 Here for you

 We're trying to make it as easy and fast as possible for you to access the mental wellbeing support you need.
 PSYCH2U mental wellbeing and navigation services are unique to HCF, giving eligible HCF members access to video consultations with psychologists, psychiatrists and other allied health professionals.